Here are some of the key lessons hockey has taught me about project management:

 In hockey you have six players on the ice and three main positions: Forward, Defense, and Goalie.
 The goalie is the only one that should truly be a “specialist,” which means the other five players need to have some flexibility.
 If roles are too defined, teammates won't be as prepared to help out in a pinch.
 Even defense should be able to shoot the puck!

 In the same way, I'm not going to wait for someone in QA to test a feature when I can do it myself.
 The aim for everyone on the project team is to be flexible enough to assist in scoring goals.
+If someone's background is in business project management, but they can also turn their hand to IT or creative project management, it will serve your organization amazingly in the long run.
 It's all for the team.

 Also, keep an eye on recruiting.
 Trading players in hockey translates to talent acquisition in business.
 Veterans are vital for providing project stability, but as the game speeds up and new skills are needed, it’s important to make sure you have the right mix of players.
 (And this has nothing to do with age!)